12 h Open Space

 Presented by Tanzfabrik Berlin

-Open Spaces takes place two to three per year.
-The next edition will be held from February 18 to 28, 2021.
+Open Spaces takes place two to three times per year.
+The next both editions are expected to be held in May and in June 2021.

 Performing Arts Festival Berlin